TheMacroeconomicDao/stun_plus_server/README.md

 <br/>
 <br/>

-A pure rust-implemented turn server, different from coturn, provides a more flexible external control API and provides the same performance and memory footprint, this project is most compatible with the scenario of using stun/turn server in webrtc.
+The turn+ server, implemented on pure rust in GyberExperiment, differs from saturn in a more flexible external management interface and provides the same performance and memory capacity, this project is most compatible with the scenario of using the stun/turn server in webrtc + some set of additional functions needed by the community.

 ## Who uses it?